 The garden is in fact a part of the fort which has turned into ruins now.
 Even the monuments inside the garden which include several cenotaphs and temples are no more taken care of.
 Anyway, I shouldn’t decide based on just one visit and I shall leave the criticism there.
 What happened next just shook me to the core.
 While returning, I looked up for Uber and Ola without a result, and also there were no rickshaws or any form of public transport available.
 The sun had set and darkness had prevailed.

 Meanwhile, I decided to cover some distance on foot along the highway till I could ask for any help.
-On the way, I saw a BSF camp and decided to make a stop there to take a breath and revise my strategy.
+On the way, I saw a BSF camp and decided to make a stop there to take a breath and revise my strategy in writing my story about Jodhpur travel blog..
 The strategy was simple, if any vehicle went towards city from the camp, I wanted to ask for lift.
 Waiting there for some time, the security personnel noticed me and asked me the reason I was standing there.
 I showed him the pictures I clicked and explained what had happened.

 He asked me to wait there till he called some officer for help.
 I was and nervous at once, and while the personnel went inside I managed to book myself a cab.
 The driver was kind enough to keep talking to me as he reached the camp.
 The officer inquired if there was anything he could assist me with.
 I was really heartfelt at that moment and told him my cab was already about to reach.

-That was to sum up the day.
+That was to sum up the day for my Jodhpur travel blog..
 And this was yet another instance of how the people of this place had hearts of gold.
 Then I stopped the cab at Janta Sweets Home and had my dinner there and packed the food items I said I wanted for my mom.
 I walked my way back to my haveli, packed my bags for I had to leave the next day for Ahmedabad.